matheus510/flashtatu/README.md

 # Flashtatu - A personal app, adapted to Teravoz challenge

 ### Introduction
-Flashtatu is a personal project that, in short, is a rest API for my future platform of Flash Tattoos, for my and my friend's and "co-founder", Vivian.
+Flashtatu is a personal project that, in short, is a rest API for a future platform of Flash Tattoos.
 I'm using this as a chance to improve my developing skills.

 As one of the tasks were to show a little bit of code that I'm proud about, this one is a good example.
 I tried to make it simple and use no dependencies at all, using node API for most of it (except for socket.io).